bswck/slothy/docs/contributing.md

 ## Write documentation 📖
-The project could always use more documentation, whether as part of the official project docs.
+The project could always use more documentation, whether as part of the official project docs,.
 If you're interested in helping out, check the [docs/](https://github.com/bswck/slothy/tree/HEAD/docs) folder in the repository.

 ## Share your feedback 🌍